 A developer with considerable expertise in EVM or Rust-based smart contracts can work with Cosmos due to the extensiveness of the Cosmos SDK.

-- Rust: You can use Rust to write smart contracts using the Cosmos SDK by using a WebAssembly module called CosmWasm.
+- Rust: Developers use Rust to write smart contracts using the Cosmos SDK by using a WebAssembly module called CosmWasm.

-- Solidity: You can write EVM-based smart contracts in Solidity and run them on Cosmos blockchains by using a module called Ethermint.
+- Solidity: Programmers write EVM-based smart contracts in Solidity and run them on Cosmos blockchains by using a module called Ethermint.

 Binance Coin (BNB)